CiscoLearning/ciscolive-ibocrt-2003/notes.md

 There is one right answer (A).
 Now take an example expert-level design question:

-Which method will improve use experience?
+Which method will improve user experience?

 A. Deploy app in geographically disperse data centers to reduce latency